nmakke/SR-LivingReview/README.md

-# A living Review of Symbolic Regression [methods](#methods) and [data sets](#review-of-symbolic-regression-data-sets)
+# A living Review of Symbolic Regression

-This note aims to collect references for symbolic regression methods and applications, as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled ***Interpretable Scientific Discovery with Symbolic Regression: A Review***.
+This note aims to collect references for symbolic regression [methods/applications](#methods) and [data sets](#review-of-symbolic-regression-data-sets), as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "***Interpretable Scientific Discovery with Symbolic Regression: A Review***".
 It is created in analogy with "A Living Review of Machine Learning for Particle Physics" that can be found [here](https://iml-wg.github.io/HEPML-LivingReview/).

 Symbolic regression (SR) is an emerging branch of machine learning that aims to learn analytical form of underlying model in data, by searching the space of mathematical functions.
 A growing interest in symbolic regression is taking place in the AI community because it pomotes interpretability, which is a critical factor for a safe AI application.